rothgar/netdata-wiki/Home.md

 You can use it to monitor all your systems and applications.
 It will run on Linux PCs, servers or embedded devices.

-Out of the box, it comes with plugins for data collection about system information and popular applications.
+Out of the box, it comes with plugins that collect key system metrics and metrics of popular applications.

 ## Documentation